niuk/Dullahan/README.md

 # Dullahan

-ECS for networked video games
+An ECS and synchronization framework for realtime multiplayer video games.